annakijas1/rebalancing-music-canon/_templates/incipit-page-png.md

 In * //type in the citation details about this composition based on the exact score used to create the incipits// *

-**Composition/Publication date**: [include the date when composition was created or published, if known]

 **Instrumentation summary**: [include number of instruments if provided]

 **Instrumentation group**: [use commas between instruments]